DavidsonGroup/guidelines/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the respository owner at davidson.n@wehi.edu.au.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the repository owner at davidson.n@wehi.edu.au.
 All complaints will be reviewed and investigated promptly and fairly.